Skip to main content

 └── addComment

-In the addComment folder, we will create a new file named route.json with the following content:
+In the addComment folder, create a file named route.json:

 {